-There are nearly 300,000 direct manufacturing jobs in Washington state, and a large portion of the state’s manufacturing workforce will be eligible for retirement in the next few years.
+There are 265,000 direct manufacturing jobs in Washington state, and a large portion of the state’s manufacturing workforce will be eligible for retirement in the next few years.
 We want to help more Washington students get ready for those opportunities.
 Through Core Plus Aerospace, students will gain the real-world skills they need to launch their careers in this thriving industry.
 They all have a clear advantage when pursuing apprenticeships or certificate and degree programs at two- and four- year colleges.

 The first year of Core Plus Aerospace’s two-year curriculum focuses on manufacturing skills common across all industries, such as materials science, precision measurement, and use of hand and power tools.
 Students can take these skills and pursue employment or continuing education in any number of industries from aerospace to maritime, agriculture, construction, and more.
 Read about an industry partnership here.